duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 ## item_mobile *string|function*

-An alternatve `item` template to be used when displaying on smaller screens, such as mobile and handheld devices.
+An alternative `item` template to be used when displaying on smaller screens, such as mobile and hand-held devices.

 ## detail *string|function* [required for **single item** results when no `group` is specified]